 Writing: Get your space ready with good temperature, sound and light.
 Sit down and practice writing a few words and thoughts, maybe participate in a writing sprint to warm up your brain and imagination.
 Think about your goal for this writing session.
 Is it to write an outline, the chapter topics, the introduction, a specific chapter or the character profiles?
 Sweating here is the equivalent of getting into the zone so that the words start to come easy with minimal thought.

 Weight Training, Build Muscle

 Workout: Weight-bearing exercises allow you to make physical gains by working opposing muscle groups on different days.
 Hitting all the body parts each week, including arms, legs, glutes, chest, back and abs, will eventually build overall lean muscle and allow you to burn fat faster.

 Writing: This is where you make writing gains in your book by fleshing out the different parts of your story.
 You can work on different parts at different times and on different days.
 It doesn’t have to be sequential as long as you hit all sections of the manuscript such as plot, setting, character creation, world building, conflict and resolution.
 The muscle of your story moves it forward and makes it work, brings it alive.

 Cardio, Burn Fat

 Workout: One type of exercise, cardio, involves activities that repeat sequences of light to moderate intensity over a sustained period of time.
-Think running, tennis, rowing or dance.
-It can be quick and intense on some days like with HIIT, or slower and more sustained such as walking a few miles.
+Think running, tennis, rowing, or dancing.
+It can be quick and intense on some days like with HIIT, or slower and more sustained, such as walking a few miles.
 Both with allow your body to burn fat efficiently over time and increase your energy levels.
-Use a fitness watch to track your progress in minutes, miles, calories burned and to motivate.
+Use a fitness watch to track your progress in minutes, miles, calories burned, and to motivate.